 Our workplace is full of hazards, hazards that can hurt us or kill us.
-Controlling these hazards and preventing injuries is the point of our safety and health program.
-One such hazard is the one presented by the unsafe operation of powered industrial trucks commonly called forklifts or lift trucks.
+Controlling these hazards and preventing injuries is the purpose of our safety and health program.
+One hazard in many industrial workplaces is the unsafe operation of powered industrial trucks, commonly called forklifts or lift trucks.
 Ensuring that drivers operate forklifts in a safe manner can prevent injuries and save lives.
-That is the point of our facility's policies regarding powered industrial trucks and that is the point of this program.
+Forklift operators must be properly trained and if an employee is not trained, they should not be behind the wheel of a forklift.